linkeddatacenter/kees/README.md

 ### KEES Agent
 The term *KEES Agent* refers to a processor capable of understanding the *KEES language profile* and adhering to the KEES protocols.
 There are seven types of KEES agents:

 - _Fact providers_: processors that provide Linked Data transforming raw data or mapping different ontologies.
-They does not interface the Knowledge graph, but ofte are used to feed the Linked Data Lake.
+They do not interface the Knowledge graph, but often are used to feed a Linked Data Lake.
 - _loaders_: processors that loads linked data into a Graph Store.
 They access the Knowledge graph in write only.
 - _Publisher_: processors that access the Knowledge graph in read only organizing queries and producing data according different ontologies outside the knowledge graph
-- _Learning Agents_: ETL processors that acts both as Data Providers and Loaders.
+- _Learning Agents_: ETL processors that acts both as *fact providers* and *loaders*.
 - _Reasoners_: processors that operate within the same knowledge graphs, focusing on applying inference rules while reading and writing data.
 They access the Knowledge graph in read/write.
-- _Enrichers_: These versatile agents act as both learning agents and reasoners.
-They primarily enhance existing facts by integrating third-party data.
+- _Enrichers_: special *fact providers* that enhance existing facts by discovering and integrating third-party data as linked data.
+They access the knowlege graph in read only.
 - _Orchestrators_: processors that coordinate the agent execution.

 ### Trust